-- POLICY 67: Develop a Townwide transit pipe replacement program.
-METRIC 67-1: Develop Townwide Plan for the replacement of transit pipe. - DELICY 68: Continue to clean and re-line old ductile iron pipes that have a usable service life. - POLICY 69: Identify areas where old water lines exist or are missing and create a replacement plan.
+METRIC 67-1: Develop Townwide Plan for the replacement of transit pipe.

-POLICY 70: Develop a Pressure Reduction Valve maintenance program.
+- POLICY 68: Continue to clean and re-line old ductile iron pipes that have a usable service life. - POLICY 69: Identify areas where old water lines exist or are missing and create a replacement plan. - POLICY 70: Develop a Pressure Reduction Valve maintenance program. - POLICY 71: Develop a hydrant and valve maintenance program. - POLICY 72: Install and maintain SCADA (Supervisory Control and Data Acquisition) at all storage tank, pressure reduction valves, bulk meters, and pump stations to improve energy and operational efficieny.

-- POLICY 71: Develop a hydrant and valve maintenance program. - POLICY 72: Install and maintain SCADA (Supervisory Control and Data Acquisition) at all storage tank, pressure METRIC 72-1: Installation/Implementation of SCADA.
+METRIC 72-1: Installation/Implementation of SCADA.